fieldtrip/website/development/realtime/biosemi.md

 ---
-title: Streaming realtime data from Biosemi ActiveTwo EEG amplifier
+title: Streaming realtime data from BioSemi ActiveTwo EEG amplifier
 tags: [realtime, biosemi]
 ---

-# Streaming realtime data from Biosemi ActiveTwo EEG amplifier
+# Streaming realtime data from BioSemi ActiveTwo EEG amplifier

-This page describes the interface between the [Biosemi EEG amplifier](http://www.biosemi.com) and the [FieldTrip buffer](/development/realtime/buffer).
+This page describes the interface between the [BioSemi EEG amplifier](http://www.biosemi.com) and the [FieldTrip buffer](/development/realtime/buffer).

 The acquisition setup consists of a battery box, the AD box, an analog input box, and the USB receiver device.
-We provide a standalone tool called **biosemi2ft** (see "realtime/bin/`<your OS>`) that interfaces directly to the USB driver and thus does not depend on the Actiview software that Biosemi ships.
+We provide a standalone tool called **biosemi2ft** (see "realtime/bin/`<your OS>`) that interfaces directly to the USB driver and thus does not depend on the Actiview software that BioSemi ships.
 We have tested the tool on Windows XP (32-bit), Windows (64-bit), macOS (32-bit), and Linux (32-bit).
 It is called on the command line like this:

     biosemi2ft <config-file> <gdf-file> <hostname> <port>